Welcome to askmyprofessor.org

 A website dedicated to encouraging students, and their parents, to ask one question of professors and administrators as they choose a college or university:

 “How many faculty members at this institution hold adjunct positions, full-time instructorships or lectureships, and tenured/tenure-track appointments?”

-Most likely, your professor will explain that he or she is an adjunct, instructor or lecturer, or a tenure-track (perhaps tenured) member of the faculty.
+Most likely, your professor will explain that he or she is a part-time adjunct, full-time instructor/lecturer, or tenureable member of the faculty.
 An administrator may respond by citing percentages of faculty in each category and perhaps teacher-to-student ratios.
 (Remember to ask for the ratio of tenured or tenure-track faculty members to students).

 How to make sense of the answer, and why is it important?

 Generally speaking, adjunct faculty members work on a part-time basis and are paid per class.
 According to recent data collected by the Chronicle of Higher Education, the “overall average pay reported by adjuncts is $2,987 per three-credit course.
 Adjuncts at 16 colleges reported earning less than $1,000.”
 Moreover, many of these positions do not provide health coverage (read more at the Adjunct Project website).